- Our Community

 Information Regarding Burial in Temple Israel Interfaith Cemetery

-Any Temple Israel member of the Jewish faith and any near relative of that person may be buried in this cemetery.
-"Near relative" is defined as any parent, grandparent, child, grandchild, sibling, spouse, or partner of a member of the Temple.
+- Any member of the Jewish faith and any near relative of that person may be buried in this cemetery.
+"Near relative" is defined as any parent, grandparent, child, grandchild, sibling, spouse, or partner of the Jewish person.

-Jewish burials in the Interfaith Cemetery must follow the requirements listed above.
+- Jewish burials in the Interfaith Cemetery must follow the same requirements as described above, in the section above on Information Regarding Jewish Burial

-Cemetery plots may be purchased from our Chevra Kadisha.
+- Cemetery plots may be purchased from our Burial Society.
 (See below for costs.)

-Only Jewish or non-denominational symbols and inscriptions shall be engraved on the headstone or footstone.
-These shall be reviewed by the Interfaith Cemetery Committee.
-Monuments shall conform to the bylaws of the cemetery; they must be in place within one year of burial.
+- Only Jewish or non-denominational symbols and inscriptions shall be engraved on the headstone or footstone.
+Designs of markers shall be submitted to the Rabbi/Spiritual Leader and/or the President of the Chevrah Kadisha or designated alternate for approval.
+Gravestones shall be consistent in size and design with existing markers, and must be erected within one year from the date of burial.
 No planters, shrubs, statues, or any other decoration shall be permitted on a grave site.

 - Member Fee: $125